kube-rs/website/docs/controllers/observability.md

 Note that the `reconcile` span should be **the root span** in the context of a controller.
 A reconciliation starting is the root of the chain: nothing called into the controller to reconcile an object, this happens regularly automatically.

-!!! warning "No higher level spans than reconcile"
+!!! warning "Higher levels spans"

     Do not `#[instrument]` any function that creates a [Controller] as this would create an unintentionally wide ([application lifecycle wide](https://github.com/kube-rs/kube-rs/pull/741#issuecomment-991163664)) span being a parent to all `reconcile` spans.
 Such a span will be **problematic** to manage.